 That's when I came to pinpoint compassionate listening as the most crucial tool for helping a person in distress.
 It's key to giving someone the relief they need in a world that often is indifferent to their suffering.
 Best of all, it's so easy to do and you'll quickly realize how powerful it is.
 When using compassionate listening, keep these three crucial components in mind and you're sure to succeed:

 To not have your suffering recognized is an unbearable form of violence.— Andrei Lankov

 The most challenging part of compassionate listening is setting aside your ego and letting the speaker talk with few interruptions.
 Some of us have taken classes on empathetic listening, learning how to use “I messages” and how to restate what the speaker says.
 But we quickly found the limitations of that approach as it made us feel self-conscious and sound stiff and formulaic.
 It sidetracked us from what was most important— letting the speaker vent.

 With compassionate listening, you don't worry about using “I messages,” rephrasing what the speaker said, giving advice, asking questions, or telling about your personal experiences.
 It's not about you; it's all about the speaker.
-It's her time to purge the pain and sorrow from her body.
+It's their time to purge pain and sorrow from their body.
 If you have something valuable to say on the matter, this is not the time.
 Save it for another day.

 2. Be Fully Present